 I found my printer/scanner combo at Meijer when we moved here.
 It’s wireless so I can print from my laptop without plugging anything in, it connects to my iPhone and AirPrint so I can print from my phone, it scans multiple pages at once, and I can print on both front and back without pulling out the paper and reloading.

-This printer also comes with HP Instant Ink so you don't ever run out of ink – HP automatically sends you a new cartridge when the it gets low.
-I love this so that I don't have to do any late night drives to Meijer to grab ink because I'm out.
+This printer also comes with HP Instant Ink so I don’t ever run out of ink – HP automatically sends me a new cartridge when the old one gets low.
+I love this so that I don’t have to do any late night drives to Meijer to grab ink because I’m out.

 Being a food blogger, big, beautiful, clear photos are the attraction of readers to my blog.
 If you are a blogger in any capacity, you need a decent camera to take photos.
 There are times when you can use stock photos for your blog but taking your own photos is always better.

 This post details everything that I have and use when I’m at home photographing and also when I’m traveling.

 Once you start taking photos for you blog or even just your life in general, you will need a place to store them all that isn’t on your computer hard drive.
 Your computer will fill up fast and you’ll soon find you’ll need more storage.

 You can use either of these programs to edit your photos.
 I personally use Photoshop but many photographers also use Lightroom.
 Thankfully, Adobe has a bundle for only $10 per month that comes with both programs for you to use.